jgromes/RohmMultiSensor/README.md

 BM1383 bar;
 ```

 After the instantiation, in the Arduino `setup()` function, each sensor has to be initialized.
 This is done by calling `.init()` method for each of the sensors.
 Since KX022 uses interrupts, we will also define interrupt service routine (ISR).
+See [Important notes](#important-notes) for details on interrupt settings.
 Also, because some of the sensors use I2C (aka TWI) interface, be sure to add `Wire.begin()` BEFORE the `.init()` initialization!

 ```c++